GaryMcWhorter/GDGW-Maverick-Bot/README.md

 ## Setup and Installation
-After installing Nim, clone this repo, make an `config.toml` file, with the following fields:
+After installing Nim, clone this repo, then make a `config.toml` file with the following fields:
 ```toml
 [database]
 # Database url, implementation uses HarperDB